playdunjin-byte/modguide/dunjin-modding-detailed-reference.md

 Mod heroes cannot use a JS-predicate `unlockReq` the way base-game heroes can (hooks are sandboxed strings; a predicate over save data would need a second sandbox).
 A mod hero is therefore either free-from-start or cost-gated — no "beat this boss to unlock" path is available to mods.
 Omitting both `cost` and `unlockReq` defaults to unlocked.

+**Perk text conventions.** The base game names major perks only (e.g. *"Flourish: Each Crit grants +1 permanent Mult"*); minor perks are never given a name (e.g. *"+1 relic slot"*).
+Follow the same pattern in `perks` and in `mimic` descriptions so mod heroes read like the base roster.
+In-game hero notifications use the same rule: hero icon, then the major's name or the hero's name for a minor, then " - " and the effect.

 ### 5.2 Hero-only numeric fields

 A value of `0` is normally treated as "not set" and dropped.
 The two **override** fields (`monkChips`, `graveDeckMult`) are the exception: an explicit `0` is kept, which is how you switch off the default value their paired flag would otherwise supply.